 About the Training Class

 The goal of TIPS-MAPP is to help prospective foster parents gain a better understanding of the skills and knowledge necessary for successful foster parenting.
 The process presents an opportunity for participants to make informed decisions about their willingness and readiness to become foster parents.
 Children’s Alliance of Kansas describes this approach to helping prospective foster and adoptive parents make the decision to pursue foster parenting or adoption.
-Over the course of 10 meetings, parents assess their parenting skills, their desire and ability to work as partners in permanency planning, and their ability to meet the needs of children for safety, permanency, and well-being.
-Click here for more information about TIPS-MAPP in Kansas.
+Over the course of the training, parents assess their parenting skills, their desire and ability to work as partners in permanency planning, and their ability to meet the needs of children for safety, permanency, and well-being.

-To enroll in TIPS-MAPP with KVC, please contact your local Community Resource Specialist!
+To enroll in TIPS-MAPP with KVC, please contact our caring team of Kansas foster parent recruiters!

 Final Steps to Becoming Licensed